rifaterdemsahin/VideoProductionPipeline/1_PreProd/1_title.md

 - Use AI tools for content refinement
 - Maintain consistent improvement cycle
 - Fears and the wants and needs outlined
+- Use prompts to refine and iterate at the bottom in yaml structure

 ### 📚 Continuous Improvement
 - Integrate concepts into broader narrative